johnfelipe/vector-tiles/src/pages/reference/index.md

 http://a.tiles.mapbox.com/v4/mapbox.mapbox-streets-v7/14/4823/6160.mvt?access_token=<your access token>
 ```

 As the name suggests, vector tiles contain vector data instead of the rendered image.
 They contain geometries and metadata &mdash; like road names, place names, house numbers &mdash; in a compact, structured format.
 Vector tiles are rendered only when requested by a client, like a web browser or a mobile app.
-Rendering happens either in the client ([Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/api/), [Mapbox iOS SDK](https://docs.mapbox.com/ios/maps/overview/), [Mapbox Android SDK](https://docs.mapbox.com/android/maps/overview/)) or on the fly on the server ([map API](https://docs.mapbox.com/api/maps/)).
-The [specification overview page](/vector-tiles/specification/) is a great place to learn more about the Mapbox Vector Tile Specification.
+Rendering happens either in the client ([Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/api/), [Mapbox iOS SDK](https://docs.mapbox.com/ios/maps/overview/), [Mapbox Android SDK](https://docs.mapbox.com/android/maps/overview/)) or dynamically on the server ([map API](https://docs.mapbox.com/api/maps/)).
+Read the [Mapbox Vector Tile Specification](/vector-tiles/specification/) to learn more.

 ## Benefits of vector tiles